khireddine10/TakeMe/README.md

 ------------- | ------------- |-------------
--d            | --domain      | Domain name to enumerate subdomains of -f            | --file        | Domain name to enumerate subdomains of -sy           | --subdomain   | This used for check the subdomain gived only "without create subdomain list"
+-d            | --domain      | Domain name to enumerate subdomains of -f            | --file        | Domain name to enumerate subdomains of -sS           |               | This used for check the subdomain gived only "without create subdomain list"
 ## how to use takeme
 * To list all the basic options use -h argument